coreos/tectonic-docs/Documentation/tutorials/sandbox/install.md

 vagrant up --provider=virtualbox
 ```

-Tectonic Sandbox will install and power up.
+Watch Sandbox install, and spin up your cluster.
+This should take 20-40 minutes, depending on your connection.
 Follow the instructions at the bottom of the terminal to launch Tectonic Console, and use kubectl with the cluster.
+* Log in to your cluster using the Console URL displayed in the terminal.
+If you receive an error page saying that the connection is not private, click **Advanced**, then **Proceed** to log in.
+* Enter the username and password provided, and click **Log In**.

 To re-enable Hyper-V after exploring Tectonic Sandbox, run: